Charlotte Brooks

 Department: History

-Areas of expertise: 20th Century US history, republican China
+Areas of expertise: 20th Century US history, Asian American history, republican China and the Chinese overseas

 Email Address: charlotte.brooks@baruch.cuny.edu